Jeremy Taggart: Our Lady Peace

-In 1993, Jim Newell, Our Lady Peace's previous drummer, left the band due to commitment issues.
+In 1993, Jim Newell, the band's previous drummer, left Our Lady Peace due to commitment issues.
 The remaining members and their management held open auditions for his replacement.
 They auditioned over a hundred drummers, ultimately choosing Taggart, who was 17 at the time.

-The band offered him the drumming position which Taggart accepted.
-Our Lady Peace had also recently been given a record deal with Sony Music Canada and were playing some small club shows.
-Taggart's age created a legal issue for the band; he was only seventeen and performers have to be legal drinking age, nineteen in Ontario, to perform in bars and clubs.
+The band offered him the drumming position, which Taggart accepted.
+Our Lady Peace had also recently been given a record deal with Sony Music Canada.

 In June 2014, Taggart announced that he had left Our Lady Peace and was not coming back.

 Other projects

 In addition to drumming for Our Lady Peace, Taggart has worked on various side projects, including providing the drums on Chantal Kreviazuk's song "Blue", Geddy Lee's song "Home on the Strange", and The Beautiful Unknown's song "Riot in the House of Ruin".
-He also appears in the music video for Chad Kroeger and Josey Scott's song, "Hero", off the Spider-Man soundtrack, although he did not perform on the actual recording.
+He also appears in the music video for Chad Kroeger and Josey Scott's song, "Hero", off the Spider-Man soundtrack.
+Kroeger and Scott asked Taggart to appear in the video after Soundgarden drummer Matt Cameron was unable to appear at the video shoot.

 He ran a radio/podcast show called Taggarts Take, which mixes interviews of bands and politicians with Taggart's personal remarks.

 Taggart is also a member of the judging panel for the 10th and 11th annual Independent Music Awards. as well as judge for the 9th Season.